Center for Teaching

 …information about previous instructors for my course?

-The online Schedule of Courses provides access to schedules for every semester between summer 2002 and spring 2010.
-For courses Fall 2010 and later, search YES (Your Enrollment Services).
+YES (Your Enrollment Services) provides access to schedules for every semester from Fall 2010 to the present.
 You can use these tools or check with an administrative assistant or the administrative officer in your department, college, or school about previous instructors.

 …email addresses for my students?

-Log in to Online Grading, search for your course and click on Class Roll.
-Then click on the envelope icon next to each student’s name to see individual email addresses or download all of your students’ email addresses into an Excel spreadsheet by clicking on the “CSV” link below the lower right corner of the roll sheet.
+Log in to Online Grading, search for your course, and click on Class Roll.
+Then click on the envelope icon next to each student’s name to see individual email addresses, or download all of their email addresses into an Excel spreadsheet by clicking on the “CSV” link below the lower right corner of the roll sheet.

-You can also send a group email or select individual recipients via your course’s OAK/Blackboard site.
+You can also send a group email or select individual recipients via your course’s Brightspace site.

 …the undergraduate catalog or catalog for my college or school?